backearth1/Comfyui-MiniMax-Video/README.md

 1. Ensure you have a valid MiniMax API key
 2. Video generation may take some time
 3. Generated videos are saved in ComfyUI's output directory
+4. Video files are named as "time+trace_id"
-4. Use clear frontal images for best results
+5. Use clear frontal images for best results
-5. if you don't add any image, the node will support text to video
+6. if you don't add any image, the node will support text to video

 ## Troubleshooting